 Hop is your main character’s neighbor, who starts his own journey the same day as you.
 Hop hopes to someday replace his older brother as champion, which makes him a most interesting frenemy.

-Before you have a shot at taking down the champion, you’ll first have to defeat gym leaders such as Milo, which are located at the various stadiums.
+Before you have a shot at taking down the champion, you’ll first have to defeat gym leaders such as Milo, who are located at the various stadiums.